Backstabbing for Beginners: Production

 The film was a Canada, United States and Denmark co-production.
 Josh Hutcherson was originally set to star in the movie but dropped out and was replaced by Theo James.
 Filming started in March 2016 in Marrakech, Morocco, with other scenes shot in Copenhagen in April 2016.
 The production budget was $8 million.

 Release

 In June 2017, A24 and DirecTV Cinema acquired U.S. distribution rights to the film.
 The film was released in Denmark on 18 January 2018.
-The film was released through DirecTV Cinema on 22 March 2018, before being a limited release in the United States on 27 April 2018.
+The film was released through DirecTV Cinema on 22 March 2018, before receiving a limited release in the United States on 27 April 2018.

 Reception

+On Rotten Tomatoes, Backstabbing for Beginners got a 41% approval from 22 reviews, and an average rating of 4.7/10.
+Review aggregator Metacritic gave the film 48 out of 100, based on 8 critics, indicating "mixed or average" reviews.